Trainable Dynamic Mask Sparse Attention: Introduction

-\textbf{Key Challenges.} To address these limitations, efficient and effective sparse attention mechanisms must simultaneously address two key challenges: \textbf{utilizing self-attention sparsity for necessary computation}~\citep{child2019generating} and \textbf{utilizing long-context sparsity for selective computation}~\citep{dai2019transformerxl}.
-These two requirements are crucial for achieving efficient and effective long-context inference and training in practical applications.
-Considering both aspects, existing methods still have limitations, often facing fundamental trade-offs between efficiency and effectiveness.
-For example, modern language modeling has two mainstream models: state space models~\citep{gu2023mamba} achieve linear computational complexity by compressing historical information into a fixed-size state, but struggle to recall specific information from the distant past accurately; while Transformers~\citep{vaswani2017attention} maintain a complete key-value cache for all past tokens, allowing precise retrieval of dependencies between any token pairs, but at the cost of $O(n^2)$ computational and memory complexity.
-This contradiction underscores the pressing need to develop attention mechanisms that preserve information integrity while achieving computational efficiency.
+\paragraph{Key Challenges.} To overcome these limitations, an ideal sparse attention mechanism must simultaneously address two fundamental challenges: \textbf{leveraging position-aware sparsity for essential computations}~\citep{child2019generating} and \textbf{exploiting content-aware sparsity for selective computation}~\citep{dai2019transformerxl}.
+Meeting both requirements is crucial for achieving efficient and effective long-context reasoning and training in practice.
+However, existing methods still exhibit limitations, often facing a trade-off between efficiency and effectiveness.
+This dilemma highlights the urgent need for attention mechanisms that can preserve information integrity while achieving computational efficiency.